Blog icon

 Our response

-We developed a suite of three technologies that aim to mitigate methane emissions by either destroying or enriching the gas or capturing VAM.
+We have developed four high TRL technologies (TRL 6-7) that aim to mitigate methane emissions by either utilising or enriching or destroying VAM.

 The choice of technology implemented is dependent upon the methane concentration in the VAM process stream.

-- VAMMIT the destroyer - VAMMIT is a methane mitigation unit with a compact flow reversal reactor with a newly-structured regenerative bed which destroy methane
+• VAMMIT: the destroyer - VAMMIT is a compact flow reversal reactor containing a newly structured thermal regenerative bed which destroys VAM containing ≥0.3% methane.

-They can be operated as independent units or be used together in different configurations, dependent on the needs of the coal mining operations and mine site conditions.
+The systems can be operated as independent units or be used together in different configurations, dependent on the needs of a coal mining operations and mine site conditions.

-The modular confuguration of the units makes them an economical solution for mine sites.
+The modular configuration of the units makes them an economical solution for mine sites.
 They are easily transportable making it easier for mine operators to scale up their fugitive emissions mitigation efforts.

 The results